amiaopensource/checksumthing/README.md

 Checksumthing currently supports MD5, SHA1, and SHA256 checksums.
 Right now the script only supports plaintext sidecar files.
 In the future, we hope to support CSV and other types of files.

 ## Software Requirements and Compatibility
-Python
+Python 2.7 or 3.0

-## How to Install
+Checksumthing currently functions in Mac OS 10.
+Other operating systems have not been tested.

-1. From the command line, run `$ python setup.py install`.
-This will install checksumthing as a command on your computer.
+## How to Run or Install

-## How to use checksumthing
+You can run checksumthing straight out of the box by cloning the repostory and then going to the "checksumthing" directory and running `python checksumthing.py` along with the arguments that you need.

-1. From the command line, run `$   `
+There is also an install process that allows you run checksumthing as a regular command.
+To install, clone the repository and then navigate to your checksumthing directory.
+Run `$ python setup.py install`.
+This feature is currently not functioning.
+See [Bug #6](https://github.com/amiaopensource/checksumthing/issues/6).

-For more information please see the [online documentation][1].
+For more information on running checksumthing please see the [online documentation][1].

 [1]: https://amiaopensource.github.io/checksumthing/